Chirag-ahir/SFC-Preparation/README.md

 Use a controlling picklist to filter the values of one picklist based on the value of another picklist.<br>

+What are three ways to group campaigns in salesforce?<br>
+- Group campaigns by marketing strategy<br>
+- Group campaigns by time period<br>
+- Group campaigns by large event

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>